Help & User Guide

 DANE/TLSA TLS certificate fingerprint pinned in DNS Advanced TLS validation — pins your mail server certificate to DNS

-Blacklists IP checked against 15+ RBL spam databases Being listed blocks your outbound mail at many receiving servers
+Blacklists IP and domain checked against 24+ RBL spam databases Being listed blocks your outbound mail at many receiving servers

 Open Relay Attempts to relay mail through your server Open relays are immediately exploited by spammers — critical to fix

-WHOIS Domain registration and expiry information Expired domains are seized — check your renewal dates
+WHOIS Domain registration, expiry date, and registrar lock status Expired domains are seized — check your renewal dates.
+DNSSEC status is also checked here.

 IP Reputation Checks MX IPs against abuse databases Shared hosting IPs often carry bad reputation from previous tenants